Sarah-Louise-Kerrigan/Dijkstra/README.md

 # Dijkstra
 single source shortest path
-its a algorithm for finding the shortest path from a single source without a edge without a negative length.
+It's a algorithm for finding the shortest path from a single source to every other point without a edge without a negative length.